 Heather Whitney, JD, Harvard Law School & PhD Candidate, New York University

-Rebecca Ariel Porte, Writer and member of the Core Faculty at the Brooklyn Institute for Social Research
+Rebecca Ariel Porte, Member of the Core Faculty at the Brooklyn Institute for Social Research